EthanCavadia/EthanCavadia.github.io/index.md

 Now that i have all my value aligned i wanted to see if my functions of intersection could be faster by passing from C++ to intrinsics.

+This function is the same as the C++ one but in intrinsics using four circle at once.
 ```cpp
 inline uint8_t FourCircle::IntersectsIntrinsicsCircle(const FourCircle& circlesA, const FourCircle& circlesB)
 {